 Painting that has abandoned the dogmas, subjectivism and human centered regimes of modern art is free to explore everything.
 Objective reality has returned and the whole world is open to explore anew.
 The modernist aesthetic is merely the corporate aesthetic.
 Gone now is the repressive cloak of irreality which curtained art for the last 80 or 90 years.
 Art was veiled behind the thick and meaningless narcissistic cloak of ultra avant garde art, which achieved so little.
 We can now free ourselves to use skill again, love the splendor of real things and beings, and be intelligent.
 Gone is the obsession with the materials and tools of art alone.
 The need to refine the use of oils and pencils never ends, but now we can use pencils and paint with skill to explore reality again and not deny it.
 There is the knowledge of centuries in paint and pencils and it ties me to Van Eyck, Rembrandt, Turner, Van Gogh and others.
 It also ties me to real minerals and the earth.
 Art, for me is not longer about modern materials, most of which are derived from plastic (black oil), but about the whole world beyond the paint.
 The whole world and every thing everywhere, opens up beyond the fascism of the paint for paint’s sake, beyond art for art’s sake.

 Yes, I am alone now, but not alone, as far as possible from New York Galleries and their tricks and con-men only.
 One can be honest and free, and even if few understand what one is doing, ordinary people get it, and the art marketers, curators, jurors and critics do not get it.
 But they were a big part of the problem weren’t they?
 But it scarcely matters because now one is alone before the whole world, before nature, and art is not dead, but very much alive, and all that one paints is a beginning of an inquiry into existing on earth.
 One is no longer alone but shares all the world with birds and trees, cells and oceans, all beings and things everywhere.
+The communicty of those who see the world n real terms is everywhere and goes back many hundreds even thousands of years.
 Who cares if a few greedy free marketers reject us?
 We knew they hated real art and the humanities long ago.
-Their promoting of conspicuous emptiness is behind me now, and I am free of them.
+Their promoting of conspicuous emptiness is behind me now, and I am finally free of them.

 Painting has become a humbling thing, and the subject, meaning the outward and objective content of the work, becomes what matters and even the vocal gestures of crows talking back and forth, or the look of old Boxcar metal wheels have great meaning.
 Reality is not merely the subjective ‘impressions’ of sunlight, or even less the bizarre recording the extreme emotions or mental states as in surrealism, but the actual facts around one, no matter what they are.
 I am at last free of ideologue art critics and paint what I wish, and I am free of the “isms” and phony art history that leads to emptiness and the corporate wasteland.
 The art history of the ideologues is behind us and now I see and discover my own Art History.
 I no longer need to follow the ‘shock of the new’, not that I ever really did, or to obey the art dogmas in the current issue of art magazines, not that I ever did that either.
 As Vincent said, those where “dealers in men”, and we do not need them.
 The whole art market with its curators and art gallery impressarrios are behind me.
 I am a painter at last, actually I have been for along time.